-H.O.P.E Village is a residential housing program that offers a full spectrum of supportive services to low and moderate-income single women and women with children in need of a stable housing environment provide by our community.
-Since opening, H.O.P.E Village graduated 150+ households into permanent housing.
+H.O.P.E.
+Village is a residential housing program that offers a full spectrum of supportive services to homeless women and women with children.
+We provide stable housing while these families work on becoming self-sufficient.
+Since opening, H.O.P.E Village graduated over 150 households into permanent housing.

-The residential style community features seven brand single family homes and one administration office.
-H.O.P.E Village is proud to celebrate their 9th anniversary in 2018.
+The residential style community features seven single family homes and one administration office.
+H.O.P.E Village proudly celebrated their 9th anniversary in 2018.

 Since 2009, H.O.P.E Village has served 167 women and 84 children.
-In the last year, we have assisted 20 women with continuing their education through trade school and college courses and currently hold a 100% employment rate for the women in the program.
+In the last year, we have assisted 20 women with continuing their education through trade school and college courses, and we strive to maintain 100% employment for the women in the program.

 How to be considered for the program:

-To be considered for the program, all candidates must go through the Norfolk Homeless Action and Response Team (HART) at 757-587-4202.
-HART serves as the single point of contact for homeless families and individuals.
+Program participants are referred through the Norfolk Homeless Action and Response Team (HART) at 757-587-4202.
+HART serves as the single point of contact for homeless families and individuals in Norfolk.

 How to help: